Merlijnv/merlijnv.github.io/htb.md

 For the password for the writeups check canvas.

-TODO openkeys writeup and dyplesher writeup with extra explanation.

 ## Fortress
 After having done multiple boxes with different difficulties I also wanted to try fortress as a challenge.
 This is a machine made by a company with multiple flags and not only user and root flags.